acromarti01/readme-generator-repo/README.md

 ## Contributing

-The project follows the fork and pull git workflow guidlines
+This project follows the Fork and Pull Git workflow guidlines

 ## Tests

-no test instructions
+There are no test instructions

 ## Questions